COVID-19 Student FAQs

-CWU has suspended all education abroad programs and university-related international travel by students through the end of spring quarter 2021.
+CWU has suspended all education abroad programs and university-related international travel by students through the end of calendar year 2021.

 Any member of the CWU community who chooses to disregard university recommendations for international travel must understand they will do so at their own risk and may face difficulties in return travel to the U.S. and/or possible restricted access to the CWU campus.

 What if I wish to travel internationally on non-CWU-sponsored trips?